vangst/sr-platform-code-challenge/README.md

 The qualities we're looking for are:
 - Clarity: is the code organized and structured well, is it easy to read and comprehend?
-- Maintainability:: if it had to be updated / extended how easy would that be?
+- Maintainability: if it had to be updated / extended how easy would that be?
 - Testability: are the tests comprehensive and covering the appropriate use cases?

 ### Questions❓